cs3110/textbook/basics/function_application.md

    body `e` of the function.
 That results in a new expression `e'`.

 3. Evaluate `e'` to a value `v`, which is the result of evaluating `e0 e1 ... en`.

+If you compare these evaluation rules to the rules for let expressions, you will notice they both involve substitution.
+This is not an accident.
+In fact, anywhere `let x = e1 in e2` appears in a program, we could replace it with `(fun x -> e2) e1`.
+They are syntactically different but semantically equivalent.
+In essence, let expressions are just syntactic sugar for anonymous function application.

 ## Pipeline